adyousfi/laravel_project_final/README.md

 2.**Access the application at http://localhost:8000.**

 # Usage

-Log in as the default admin using:

-Email: **admin@ehb.be**

-Password: **Password!321**

-Explore the features, such as managing news, FAQs, and contact forms.
+Log in as the default admin to explore admin functionalities such as managing products, news, FAQs, and contact forms:

+- **Email:** admin@ehb.be
+- **Password:** Password!321

+To experience user functionalities, log in as the default user or create a new account:

+- **Default User Credentials:**
+  - **Email:** testuser@example.com
+  - **Password:** TestPassword123

+As a logged-in user, you can explore various features such as viewing and commenting on news items, sending private messages to other users, and submitting a contact form.
+Additionally, users can update their profile, including uploading a profile photo, editing the "About Me" section, and adding their birthday.
+Users also have access to FAQs, which are categorized for quick and easy navigation.

 # License